-There are also many variations to this concept, including: time spent in the program, how many sessions, how often, variations in rewards, intensity of stimulus, randomness or stimulus, type of stimulus, type of environment, whether or not the stimulus approaches the horse or the horse approaches the stimulus, and so much more.
+There are also many variations to this concept, including time spent in the program, how many sessions, how often, variations in rewards, intensity of stimulus, randomness or stimulus, type of stimulus, type of environment, whether or not the stimulus approaches the horse or the horse approaches the stimulus, and so much more.
 You'll find it all in my book "Leadership and Horses."

 The point is that horses benefit from desensitization of scary things.
 They need to be confident to carry a rider.
-Using approach and retreat techniques a natural horse trainer can build confidence quickly, for a horse who shows signs of fear.
+Using approach and retreat techniques, a natural horse trainer can build confidence quickly for a horse that shows signs of fear.

 5. Foundation Training

 The Natural Horsemanship industry has most certainly cornered the market on the word "foundation".
 Foundation means, the beginning or start.
 It also means a "building block" for success.
 It's like kindergarten for kids.
 Horses desperately need a foundation before they are asked for higher levels of performance, and many natural horsemanship trainers have really good programs.
-Some don't, take a look at my article about trainers.
-To know how to find good trainers.
+So take a look at my article about trainers, to know how to find good trainers.
 Or click the link below and get a FREE strategy session with me.

 For many people, Natural Horsemanship has also often been synonymous with "trick" training.
-You will often see natural trainers lying down with their horses, teaching them to rear, spin, jump, ride bridle less, ride bareback, practice ground maneuvers without a rope (liberty training), playing with toys like the giant ball, standing on pedestals, and much more.
-You'll often see natural trainers using non-traditional tools, such as long sticks, whips, rope halters and long lead ropes.
-All of which give the trainer the ability to interact in unique ways.
+You will often see natural trainers lying down with their horses, teaching them to rear, spin, jump, ride without a bridle, ride bareback, practice ground maneuvers without a rope (liberty training), playing with toys like the giant ball, standing on pedestals, and much more.
+You'll often see natural trainers using non-traditional tools, such as long sticks, whips, rope halters, and long lead ropes.
+All of which gives the trainer the ability to interact in unique ways.

 Natural Horsemanship is an exciting way to think about training.
 It's not the end all, be all, that's for sure, but it helps a rider or trainer develop fantastic skills.
 Skills that can help you solve problems when you reach a plateau.
 Skills that can help you breakthrough scary situations and become a better leader for your horse because training is really about working with the inside of the horse, not just the outside.

-Also, keep this in mind as you venture further into the field of natural horsemanship: Technically, any trainer, doing any type of task, including high level Dressage, Cutting, Jumping, etc., could be "natural" in their methods.
+Also, keep this in mind as you venture further into the field of natural horsemanship: Technically, any trainer, doing any type of task, including high-level Dressage, Reining, Jumping, etc., could be "natural" in their methods.
 Remember, "natural horsemanship" means psychology based training.
-Therefore, anyone who's willing to consider their horse's thoughts as something real and important, is heading toward being more "natural."
+Therefore, anyone who's willing to consider their horse's thoughts as something real and important is heading toward being more "natural."

 Thanks for reading.
-Want more inspiration?
+Do you want more inspiration?
 Click here

-Also, buy my new book "Leadership and Horses" It will change the way you think about horses for the rest of your life.
+Also, buy my book "Leadership and Horses" It will change the way you interact with horses for the rest of your life.

 Share this article, Like us on Facebook, Comment below, we want to hear from you.
 No question is too silly.